Weekly COVID-19 Report

 COVID-19 cases in Indigenous Communities across Ontario

-Epidemiological Summary for period of
+Epidemiological Summary Comparison for

 Data Source: Ontario Agency for Health Protection and Promotion (Public Health Ontario).
 Epidemiologic summary: COVID-19 in Ontario.
 Toronto, ON: Queen’s Printer for Ontario; 2020. https://covid-19.ontario.ca/covid-19-epidemiologic-summaries-public-health-ontario